 Chlamydia

 Chlamydia is one of the most common sexually transmitted infections (STIs) in the UK.
-It's passed on from one person to another through unprotected sex (sex without a condom), as well as oral sex.

 Symptoms